 Search engine optimization is a critical component of your overall marketing strategy for your legal practice.

-The numbers of quality links from other websites that point back to your website.
+• The numbers of quality links from other websites that point back to your website, as well as credible mentions of your law firm across the internet.

-Keep your focus on these and your SEO rankings will improve.
+Keep your focus on these and your visibility in both traditional search and AI-powered recommendations will improve.